tinitiate/aws-solutions-architect/VPC/VPC.md

 ##### Transit Gateway

+- A transit gateway is a transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks
-Connects your VPCs and on-premises networks through a central hub.
+- Connects your VPCs and on-premises networks through a central hub.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.

 - For having **transitive peering between thousands of VPC and on-premises**, hub-and-spoke (star) connection
 - Regional resource, can work cross-region